Energy and the Environment

 Among the defining global, national and regional challenges for this century is ensuring adequate supply of energy without compromising our collective ability to sustain our changing habitat as the global human population is on a path to grow from presently some seven billion to nine billion or more.

-S&T challenges in this broad area relate to energy production, transmission, storage and efficient use; vehicle technology, transportation systems; critical infrastructures; dynamics of ecosystems, climate change impacts and adaptation, urban systems; and others.
-Within many of these, Modeling & Simulation are integral to solving a variety of critically important problems.
-For example, computational approaches and methods, combined with analytical techniques involving, for example, advanced microscopy, and neutron and x-ray light sources are revolutionizing the development of new materials, and advancing our understanding of dynamic processes at the molecular and atomic level.
+Challenges in this broad area relate to energy production, transmission, storage and efficient use; vehicle technology, transportation systems; critical infrastructures; dynamics of ecosystems, climate change impacts and adaptation, urban systems; and others.
+Within many of these, Modeling and Simulation are integral to solving a variety of critically important problems.
+For example, computational approaches and methods, combined with analytical techniques involving, for example, advanced microscopy and neutron and x-ray light sources are revolutionizing the development of new materials, and advancing our understanding of dynamic processes at the molecular and atomic level.
 Understanding the dynamics of environmental systems requires models of processes that span orders of magnitude in time and space, and include the interplay among multiple physical, biological and chemical systems.
 Complexity also characterizes the operation of advanced energy transmission systems, e.g., the “smart grid”.
-Modeling & simulation lead to more effective use and control of such systems.
+Modeling and simulation lead to more effective use and control of such systems.

 Chattanooga and the region are home to a number of companies that have been interacting with UTC programs and departments, including the SimCenter, in the Energy and Environment space and our goal is to grow these interactions as we advance the SimCenter program.